Alexandru Ioan Cuza University

 This university is organized into 15 different faculties (schools) that encompass a variety of subject areas including several with coursework in English.
 The university is home to the Mihai Eminescu Central University Library which holds a large number of volumes from old and rare works, some dating back to the 15th century!
 Students will enjoy the unexpectedly cosmopolitan atmosphere of Iaşi and the opportunity to study at an innovative and historic university in an off-the-beaten path destination.

 Romania is the largest of the Balkan countries with dramatic mountain mountain scenery and a coastline on the Black Sea.
 It has seen numerous empires come and go from the Roman, to the Ottoman, to the Austro-Hungarian.
-Romania was under Communist rule until the Romanian Revoluation of 1989 and is today a member of the European Union.
+Romania was under Communist rule until the Romanian Revolution of 1989 and is today a member of the European Union.
 From the jaw-dropping castles of Translyvania and medieval towns to the Danube Delta chic cosmopolitan cities, Romania has much to be explored.
+To learn more about Romania, view information on Romania Tourism!

 Students can choose courses from any of the 15 Faculties (Schools) at Alexandru Ioan Cuza University.
+View the Alexandru loan Cuza University Faculties for more information.
 The following departments offer degrees in English and therefore have a good selection of courses taught in English:

 - American Studies